5 Reasons to Consider Refinancing Your Investment Properties Interest rates are at an all time low. While…

 - Change in the monthly payments required to service the loan

 The funds from the refinance can settle your original mortgage.
-A refinance can typically take between 30 and 45 days to close.
+A refinance can typically take between 30 days or less to close.
 However, it’s difficult to tell the exact length because of different factors that control the refinance process.
 For instance, third parties, inspections, and appraisals may delay the process.
-Also, the refinance may take short or longer, depending on property size and value and the complexity of your finances.
+Also, the refinance may take shorter or longer, depending on property size and value and the complexity of your finances.

 Why Do People Opt for Refinance?